pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 * TRS80/Color Genie

-mbf64 can be used with sccz80.
+__mbf64 can only be used with the sccz80 compiler.__

 ## 32 bit maths using IEEE-754 format - z80/z180/z80n - `--math32`

-math32 provides a 32 bit floating point format that is mostly compliant with IEEE-754, which is also the native floating point format of sdcc.
+math32 provides a 32 bit floating point format that is mostly compliant with IEEE-754, which is also the native floating point format of zsdcc.
 The library can be used with both sccz80 and zsdcc.

 `math32` supports the z180 and ZX Spectrum Next z80n `16_8x8` hardware multiply instructions, providing accelerated performance for both these platforms.
 The z80 CPU is supported through `24_16x8` and `32_16x16` unrolled mantissa multiply routines which provide good performance.